 While developing applications and web–platforms for indoor positioning, developers use open source location API and SDK.
-These tools represent a set of protocols that allow integrating software products into iOS or Android based mobile apps.
-In our article we’ll speak about the main types and functions of navigation SDK and API and also try to explain what is the difference between them.
+These tools represent a set of protocols that allow integrating software products into iOS or Android-based mobile apps.
+In our article, we’ll speak about the main types and functions of navigation SDK and API and also try to explain what is the difference between them.

 What is API?

-API (application programming interface) is a set of software tools that allow applications to interact between each other.
+API (application programming interface) is a set of software tools that allow applications to interact with each other.
 Its main task is connecting to the external infrastructure and ensuring full data exchange between various components of the system.
 APIs can be applied in any operating system and are often used in IoT devices and platforms aimed at indoor navigation.

 API can be called an abstract level of program interaction that lets developers apply turnkey blocks for creating navigation applications.
 The role of the given tool can be played by the library for working with the interface where all nuances have already been realized and a developer just has to refer to it in his code.

 The work with protocols is quite simple.
 The service provider performs its description and creates a mobile application and a user with a smartphone gets information to his gadget via API.
-The tool provides clients with simple and quick access to the platform and allows using all the possibilities of indoor positioning – defining location, building routes or getting analytics.
+The tool provides clients with simple and quick access to the platform and allows using all the possibilities of indoor positioning – defining the location, building routes, or getting analytics.

-Depending on audience a mobile application is being developed for, API can be divided into two categories:
+Depending on the audience a mobile application is being developed for, API can be divided into two categories:

 - internal – created for the needs of the user interface of the definite application;